herlesupreeth/CoIMS_Wiki/README.md

 		Resolution: Refer the following link (https://source.android.com/devices/tech/config/carrierid#integrating_carrier_ids_with_carrierconfig)

 2. If the SIM is placed in non-default SIM slot in a multi-SIM phones i.e. SIM in slot 1 (SIM slot 0 (default), SIM slot 1) of device
+3. VoWiFi may not work on most devices because the ePDG address is still hard-coded in configuration files on the device and is not fetched from USIM